stackitcloud/stackit-cli/docs/stackit_mongodbflex_user_delete.md

 ## stackit mongodbflex user delete

-Delete a MongoDB Flex user
+Deletes a MongoDB Flex user

 ### Synopsis

-Delete a MongoDB Flex user by ID.
+Deletes a MongoDB Flex user by ID.
 You can get the IDs of users for an instance by running:
   $ stackit mongodbflex user list --instance-id <INSTANCE_ID>

 ```